 The 34-year-old will be assisted by Andres Iniesta, who will be his immediate depty, ahead of Lionel Messi and Sergio Busquets.

-Xavi has spent his entire career at Barcelona, making close to 500 league appearances for the Catalan giants since making his debut in 1998.
+Xavi has spent his entire career at Barcelona, making close to 500 Liga appearances for the Catalan giants since making his debut in 1998.

-He has won a stunning seven Primera Division titles in his time at Camp Nou, along with three Champions Leagues and two Copas del Rey.
+He has won a stunning seven Primera Division titles in his time at Camp Nou, along with three Champions Leagues and two Copa del Reys.

 This week, he announced his retirement from the international scene and revealed that he was close to leaving the club this summer, but was persuaded to stay by new coach Luis Enrique.